 Final Thoughts on Millennial Real Estate Agents

 Reading Inman’s “30 Under 30” articles is an excellent way to see what strategies millennial real estate agents are following and what’s up and coming as far as social media and technology.
-However, you may have noticed that many of the tips these agents had are not as techy or social media savvy as you would expect.
+However, you may have noticed that many of the tips these young real estate agents had are not as techy or social media savvy as you would expect.

 So, what was your favorite strategy for success?
 Which techniques do you use in your business?
 Let me know in the comments below!